 Why book a summer holiday in Montecatini with Inghams?

 Plus, we've included two optional guided walks every week in Montecatini.
-Join a professional mountain guide and really get to know the area (see more details in the ‘walking’ tab below).
+Join a professional walking guide and really get to know Tuscany (see more details in the ‘walking’ tab below).

 With over 85 years of outdoor travel experience, our holiday packages to Montecatini include flights, transfers, and accommodation, so you can relax and leave the small details to us.
 Our experts can help you choose the best holiday for you, and our team in resort can give you the inside scoop on how to spend your time away with us.